 If you're reading this, then you've either joined, or are currently thinking about joining the UCC.
 If you're thinking about joining, do so now!
-Seriously, don't wait, or they'll run out of membership forms, like they did two years ago.
+Seriously, don't wait, or they'll run out of fresher's guides, like they did last year.
 You can start reading this again once you've joined up.